Can You Sell a House During Foreclosure?

 To get a better financial result during foreclosure, consider these options:

-• Refinancing During Foreclosure in Tennessee: Refinancing could help manage debts and keep your home.
+- Refinancing During Foreclosure in Tennessee: Refinancing could help you manage debts and keep your home.
 Check with your lender about your options.

 Exploring Alternative Options for Homeowners Facing Foreclosure

-If you’re facing foreclosure in Tennessee, there are other strategies that can help keep your home.
+If you’re facing foreclosure in Tennessee, other strategies can help keep your home.

 What Other Strategies Can Prevent Foreclosure?